lloydtabb/name_fiddle/composer.md

 This data comes form the Social Security Administration Names data.
 The data contains the number of births for each state, year and gender.

+## What is this?

+[Malloy Composer](https://github.com/malloydata/malloy-composer) is an open source tool for viewing and exploring data sets.
+Data models are created in the  [Malloy](https://github.com/looker-open-source/malloy/) language.
+Data can be served from a simple webserver or from a SQL database.

-This data model is written in [Malloy](https://github.com/looker-open-source/malloy/), see the [Malloy source code](names_composer.malloy), source for [this document](composer.md), the [configuration](composer.json), or the [repository](https://github.com/lloydtabb/name_fiddle/) on Github.
+See the [Malloy source code](https://github.com/lloydtabb/name_fiddle/blob/main/names_composer.malloy) for this data set, source for [this document](https://github.com/lloydtabb/imdb_fiddle/blob/main/composer.md), the [configuration](https://github.com/lloydtabb/imdb_fiddle/blob/main/composer.json).

 ## Explore Names

-Use thr dashboard below to compare a bunch of names.
+Use the dashboard below to compare a bunch of names.
 Change the filter to select different names.

 #### <!--malloy-query model="names_composer.malloy" source="names2" query="name_dashboard"--> `Names Dashboard`